Online events and creative activities

 In the light of government advice about social distancing and self-isolation because of Covid-19 and the subsequent closure of venues, pretty much all of Reading's arts events, workshops and classes cancelled or postponed.

 BUT DO NOT FEAR!
 The good news is that local culture and arts organisations are already looking at creative ways to continue to share their work and encourage everyone to keep creative.
 Here’s a list of some things we know about.
 We’re sure there is more going on out there so hit us with your good news stories on Facebook or Twitter and we’ll add them to the list.

 Also, check out Reading Culture Live.
 It's our sister site and serves as a "virtual venue" for Reading's cultural community.
 Many of the events listed on this page may also stream on the new site, staying on there for re-watching time and again.
-It launched at the end of May with over 100 events, and that number is only going to grow!

 And don't forget the What's On Reading Podcast where we talk all about how the arts are coping with these changing times.

 Reading Museum is proud to present a virtual tour of their famous full-size facsimile of the Bayeux Tapestry.
 Delve into the history behind each scene, depicting the events leading up to and including the Battle of Hastings in 1066.
 Who were the key figures involved and why was the Tapestry made?
 A 20 minute, guided tour – available to watch on demand here on What's On Reading until 15 April.

 A new series of local history online talks from the Centre for Heritage and Family History arrives in 2021.
 As usual, pre-booking is required because places are limited.
 Bookings close one day before each event.

 The Mansion House - 22 Apr, 2pm